PicturElements/lib/README.md

 * [13.2](https://github.com/airbnb/javascript#variables--one-const) - Use one `const` or `let` declaration per variable or assignment

-  Combined with a linter, combining multiple declarations into one statement looks a bit cleaner and more organized, and modern debuggers can step through each sub-statement individually.
+  Combined with a linter, combining multiple declarations into one statement arguably looks a bit cleaner and more organized, and modern debuggers can step through each sub-statement individually.
 Only exception is when using `await` syntax in assign.

 * [13.6](https://github.com/airbnb/javascript#variables--unary-increment-decrement) - Avoid using unary increments and decrements